avxsynth-testing/avxsynth-wiki/Home.md

 ## The AvxSynth Frame Server

 The AvxSynth toolkit includes a frame server application that delivers decoded frames through stdout.
 This can be piped to X264.
 You can see how to use AvxSynth with X.264 here.
-Watch

-Click Here to see a short video of AvxSynth in action.
-Or watch in low-res below.
-This video demonstrates the ffmpeg source, ffmpeg scaling, ShowSMPTE, and AvxSubtitle, a new filter that does caption burn-in.

 ## Error Handling